Service Requirement

-Should you choose to be confirmed as a junior in high school, you will be proclaiming to God and the Church that you are ready and willing to live your life as Jesus lived his life - in service to others.
-Answering this call is more than a requirement for Confirmation; it is a requirement for anyone who calls him/herself Christian.
-Participation in our service requirement will help one discover the gifts and talents he or she has to offer the world.
+Should you choose to be confirmed in high school, you will be proclaiming to God and the Church that you are ready and willing to live your life as Jesus lived his life - in service to others.
+Answering this call is more than a requirement for Confirmation; it is a requirement for anyone who calls him/herself a Christian.
+Participation in our service requirement will help you discover the gifts and talents you have to offer the world.
 Hopefully, service will become a way of life.

-Our service requirement for high school students is as follows: Each year, a student should complete 2 projects, 1 project and 5 hours of service, or 10 hours of service.
+The service requirement for high school students is as follows: Each year, a student should complete 10 hours of service.
 By the time of Confirmation, 30 hours must be completed.
-Service should be completed in the areas of: Family/Neighborhood, Parish, and larger community and/or world concerns.
+This is a requirement of the Archdiocese of Milwaukee for all Confirmation candidates.
+Service should be completed in the areas of: Family/Neighborhood, Parish, and larger Community and/or World Concerns.

 Each year, a list of service projects and ideas will be handed out to students and parents.
 Here are some ideas that are always available: